What is a SHA Membership?

 Contact your school administration to request information about your school and state/local government’s quarantine policies for out-of-state travelers.

-Does my student have to enroll in the Emergency Contact Program to undergo Pre-Campus Arrival Quarantine?
+Does my student have to enroll a Membership to undergo Pre-Campus Arrival Quarantine?

 Yes.
-All students accessing any kind of SHA services, including Pre-Campus Arrival Quarantine, must be enrolled in the Emergency Contact Program.
+All students accessing any kind of SHA services, including Pre-Campus Arrival Quarantine, must be enrolled in a membership (this is for every student member's safety and security).

 What hotels do you use for quarantine?
 Can my student stay in a different hotel?